dylanmtaylor/cloudflareddns-rust/README.md

 This Rust program allows you to use the free CloudFlare DNS service as a dynamic DNS provider.
 It provides functions to get your external IPv4 and IPv6 addresses, get the ID of a DNS zone, and create or update a DNS record in that zone.

-This is a strongly inspired by hotio's excellent CloudFlareDDNS tool.
-Initially, I wrote to practice writing Rust code.
+This is a strongly inspired by [hotio's excellent CloudFlareDDNS tool](https://hotio.dev/containers/cloudflareddns/).
+Initially, I wrote this to practice writing Rust code.

 ## Usage
 To use this library, you will need a CloudFlare account and an API key.